Highest Property Tax States: Complete Guide 2026

 -

 Understand the SALT cap impact.
-With the ~$10,000 SALT deduction cap, high property taxes may not provide the federal tax benefit they once did.
+With the ~$40,000 SALT deduction cap (raised from $10,000), high property taxes combined with state income taxes may still exceed the cap for some taxpayers.
 Factor this into your decision-making.
 Our tax bracket calculator can help model the impact.

 -